wheaney/XRLinuxDriver/docs/6dof-from-3dof-opentrack-neuralnet.md

 ## Prereqs

-- A working XR Linux Driver install
+- A working XR Linux Driver install (if you're installed Breezy Desktop or XR Gaming, you already have this)
 - A webcam (for NeuralNet position tracking)

 ## Install OpenTrack (+ NeuralNet input)

+### Use the experimental AppImage

+I have an experimental AppImage CI build that may prevent the need for a more complicated installation on your system.

+1. Visit [the latest wheaney/opentrack-appimage-ci Release](https://github.com/wheaney/opentrack-appimage-ci/releases/latest) and download the ONNX-GPU build.
+2. If you plan on kicking it off from the command line (better to see log output, if debugging), first set the execute flag on the file: `chmod +x ~/Downloads/OpenTrack-*.AppImage`
+3. Run it.
+4. If it doesn't work (or the `Start` button causes an error later on in the instructions), you might want to try the ONNX-CPU build.
+Otherwise, you'll need to try to install via your package manager.

+### Setup via package manager

 OpenTrack won't typically come with NeuralNet out of the box.
 You'll need to make sure the appropriate `onnxruntime` is installed.
+Look up the necessary OpenTrack and ONNX runtime package names for your package manager and install them.
+For ONNX you may be able to choose between CPU and GPU variants; it's up to you which to choose but CPU is the easiest choice and it won't typically be very demanding from a resource perspective.

-### Arch Linux installation example
+#### Arch Linux installation example

 ```bash
 sudo pacman -S onnxruntime